chrissyhroberts/ODK_TRAINING/User_Guide_v1.1.md

 ###Introduction

 *This is not meant to be a definitive guide to using ODK but provides an overview of configuring your LSHTM Open Data Kit Server, devices and forms.
 More extensive documentation for ODK can be found at [docs.opendatakit.org](https://docs.opendatakit.org) and [xlsform.org](xlsform.org).
+More information about LSHTM Open Research Kits can be found on our project website [odk.lshtm.ac.uk](odk.lshtm.ac.uk)

 #####Outcomes
 At the end of this tutorial you should will be able to do the following.